 North of the University and between Wascana Lake and the First Nations University of Canada campus is where the sculpture of nêhiyawak artist Lionel Peyachew is located.
 The Four Directions (2005) explores the sacred number referenced in its title.
 Located on Treaty 4 land, Peyachew also references the universe’s four quadrants, the four seasons, the four elements, the four kingdoms, the four medicines and the four parts of a person.
 Using the Medicine Wheel’s four directions, Peyachew honours the elders’ teachings and philosophies and reflects on the importance of education as a tool to thrive, embodying both universities’ philosophies of integrating traditional values with education.

 Like Peyachew, Allen Sapp (1928-2015) was raised on Red Pheasant Cree Nation, Treaty 6, Saskatchewan.
 Horses Drinking (c.
 1983) and Threshing in the Old Days (date unknown) are typical of the warm and evocative scenes of Sapp’s oeuvre, in which his memories of life on the reserve were his primary subject matter.
 Horses Drinking was donated by the artist on the receipt of his honorary doctorate from the University of Regina in 1998.
 Sapp’s paintings can be viewed in the Administration Humanities Building on the first floor.

 Part of the Shumiatcher Donation and one of the highlights of the President’s Art Collection is Norval Morrisseau‘s Graveyard Scavenger (c.
-1966), on view in the Research and Innovation Centre (by appointment*).
+1966).
 Morrisseau (Copper Thunderbird) (1931-2007) was born in Sand Point Reserve, Ontario.
 He was the founder of the Woodland School of Art and a prominent member of the Professional Native Indian Artists Inc. A Shaman, his paintings are often based on the symbolism and stories of the Anishinaabe First Nations of Northern Ontario.
 Graveyard Scavenger features a powerful creature bearing hallmarks of Mishipashoo, a feline water spirit known to the Ojibwe Anishinaabe.
 Mishipashoo appeared to Morrisseau in a dream, and he returned to the subject throughout the sixties and seventies.
 Although rooted in Anishinaabe traditions, his work innovatively used contemporary mediums—namely acrylics— to depict them.
 In developing this singular style, his work gained instant critical praise from the very first exhibition of his paintings in 1962.